bveratudela/sebc-security/tls/bin/README.md

 # Certificate Scripts

 The following scripts are provided to help simulate the certificate generation process.
 However, we do not have a Certificate Authority to issue signed certificates.
-In its absence, we will create our own root and intermediate CAs using the following scripts (but first make sure your cluster.txt and clustervars files are edited with your cluster details):
+In its absence, we will create our own root and intermediate CAs using the following scripts (but first make sure your clustervars file is edited with your cluster details):

 ```
 ./2-CreateRootCA.sh